Ahmeddyousryy/GPS/README.md

 ## A simple GPS Using TM4C123GH6PM Mircocontroller [ Tiva C Board ]

 ### Objectives
-* This project aims to detect a destination using its Latitude and Longitude.
+* This project aims to detect any destination using its Latitude and Longitude.

 ### Description